Work+

 Description

-This course will enable you to develop a broad range of knowledge and skills appropriate to managers, consultants and entrepreneurs.
-This course is expected to run as a Higher Level Apprenticeship (HLA) basis for 8 hours per week over 3 academic years.
+This course is expected to run as a Higher Level Apprenticeship (HLA) basis for 8 hours per week (delivered in 1 full day in College) over 2.5 academic years.

-It will have an emphasis on the practical skills required by industry to enhance employability prospects.
-These practical skills will be developed further through workshops based upon an ever-changing digital toolkit and application of such skills and knowledge through meaningful work experience with relevant organisations.
+There is an emphasis on the practical skills required by industry to enhance employability prospects.
+These practical skills will be developed through workshops based on an ever-changing digital toolkit and application of such skills and knowledge through meaningful work experience with relevant organisations.

 Modules